 Eagle’s Nest Lodge in Gustavus, Alaska (35-miles west of Juneau) is known for the world’s best halibut fishing and nice-sized king salmon on the calm, protected waters of the Inside Passage.
 The Comfortable lodge is just a short van ride to the marina.

-The most consistent saltwater salmon fishing in Alaska.
-Sitka is on the migratory route of almost every king and silver run returning to the Northwest.
-Peak king fishing is mid-May through mid-July.
+Sitka is the most consistent saltwater salmon fishing in Alaska, and on the migratory route of almost every king and silver run returning to the Northwest.
+Peak king fishing is mid-May to mid-July.
 Silvers run mid-July to mid-September.
 Comfortable Lodge is minutes from the marina.

 Fish the protected waters of Sitkalidak Strait off Kodiak Island.
 Troll for king salmon up to 80-pounds and target 10-to 22-pound silver salmon with downriggers and light tackle.
 Up to 100-pounds of fish care is included.
 The Lodge is in the small historic village of Old Harbor, Alaska.